Lucas Delgado

-Alexis Lucas Delgado (born 24 March 1995) is an Argentine professional footballer who plays as a centre-forward for Fénix.
+Alexis Lucas Delgado (born 24 March 1995) is an Argentine professional footballer who plays as a centre-forward for San Miguel.

 Career

 Delgado started life in senior football with Guaraní Antonio Franco; signing from Boca Juniors.
 He featured six times in Torneo Federal A, including for his debut against Sol de América on 7 February 2016.
 Delgado moved to Barracas Central on 2 September.
 One goal, in an April draw versus Tristán Suárez, in eleven matches subsequently occurred.
 Primera División team Temperley signed Delgado in July 2017.
 His first goal for them arrived on 27 April in a win away to Chacarita Juniors, though he was later sent off in the game.
 He returned on 12 May for a match with Belgrano, netting in a win as they were relegated.

 In March 2019, Delgado joined Latvian Higher League side FK Liepāja; terminating his Temperley contract to do so.
 His first goal came during his second appearance, as he netted in a victory away from home versus FK Jelgava on 5 April.
 A further goal, against Daugavpils, occurred across twelve games, prior to Delgado mutually ending his contract in early June; exercising a clause that was inserted back in March.
 Delgado then headed off to Nacional Potosí of the Bolivian Primera División.
 He'd make just seven appearances, of which only two were starts, before departing at the end of the year.

 In September 2020, following months of inactivity after a failed move to Swedish football and the COVID-19 pandemic, Delgado returned to Argentina with Primera B Metropolitana's Fénix.